digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 [ util_execSystem ] 141:  oal_sys_unsetTZ cmd is "echo "" > /etc/TZ"
 ```

-Some key information of note from the boot logs were"
+Some key information of note from the boot logs were:

 **Bootloader:**